 EU Law

 Friends of the Irish Environment, in accordance with EU Law requiring that the member states must take all steps necessary to ensure a high level of environmental protection, are providing a list of the legal cases taken by the European Commission against Ireland.
-Each case is linked to the Advocate General’s Reasoned Opinion and to the final judgment.
+Each case is linked to the Advocate General’s Opinion and to the final judgment.
+We are adding commentaries and Commission Press Releases about cases against Ireland.
 There is no appeal against European Court judgments against a member state and they are binding on Irish national law.
-Once judgment is found against Ireland under Article 226, inadequate response by Ireland may lead to proceedings under Article 228, resulting in lump or daily fines.
-[The Lisbon Treaty proposed to streamline this time consuming procedure.]

 ACCESS TO JUSTICE - THE AARHUS CONVENTION